-What to expect: A gorgeous natural Florida spring and a relaxing natural lazy river.
-A convenient location, close to Orlando, but surrounded by serene nature and lots of Florida Wildlife.
+The main attraction at Rock Springs Kelly Park is a gorgeous natural Florida spring and a relaxing natural lazy river.
+It has a super convenient location.
+It’s less than 30 miles away from Orlando, but surrounded by serene nature and lots of Florida Wildlife.

-The beautiful Rock Springs starts flowing in Kelly Park.
-It runs downstream for 8 miles before merging with another spring from Wekiwa Springs State Park to form the Wekiva River.
+Rock Springs starts flowing in Kelly Park, and then runs downstream for 8 miles.
+There, it merges with another spring from Wekiwa Springs State Park, to form the Wekiva River.

 Orlando’s Natural Lazy River: Adventure and Florida Wildlife

-Rock Springs is inside the city of Apopka, but it doesn’t feel like the city at all because it’s surrounded by protected land.
-It feels like a true natural adventure.
+Rock Springs is inside the city of Apopka, but it doesn’t feel like the city at all.
+It’s surrounded by environmentally protected land, and feels like a true natural adventure.
 For being inside a city, there’s a surprising amount of Florida wildlife.

-I think the wildlife is so abundant at Rock Springs is because of the huge amount of protected land– they have a much larger habitat to roam through.
+One reason wildlife is so abundant around Rock Springs is because of the huge amount of protected land; they have a much larger habitat to roam through.
 If you look at a google map you’ll see a huge area of green protected areas.

 - Kelly park